Understand your company's position and learn more about the options available

 Repayment of an Overdrawn Director’s Loan Account - What if you Cannot Pay it Back?

 If you are unable to repay your overdrawn loan back into the company, this is likely to impact on creditors.
-A liquidator will assess the amount of the overdrawn DLA and will look to realise funds in the best interest of creditors.
+A liquidator will assess the amount of the overdrawn director's loan account and will look to realise funds in the best interest of creditors.
 From their perspective, you have taken money from the company that belongs to the company and this company owes them money.
 So in effect, you have spent their money.

 Need to speak to someone?